 You see, wood is what is called Hygroscopic.
 Meaning it absorbs moisture from a humid atmosphere, or releases it to a dry one.
 This makes the wood shrink or swell with changes in the humidity of the atmosphere.
 And it can swell or shrink a lot!
 But wood only shrinks or swells across the board, not along its length.
 The standard wisdom in the wood working world is not to glue a board cross grain of more than 8 inch width.
 That is the reason for frame and panel doors.
 That large panel in the center is free floating , and won't crack.
 But in the dulcimer world, we commonly glue tops up to 20 inches wide or more right onto the pinblocks.
 This is very risky, and why some dulcimers crack.
 If the top itself is very dry when glued on, we can probably get away with it.
 It will swell with humidity, but won't crack, though some joints may creep.
 But this also means that top is straining against the rails, and there is tension in the instrument.
 Things move, and it goes out of tune.

 But plywood is layers of wood with alternating grain directions at right angles to each other.
 This effectively eliminates wood movement in the plywood.
 So a dulcimer with plywood top and back isn't undergoing the stresses that a solid wood dulcimer is.
 And that is why I like it.
-Our plywood Robin dulcimers are as good as any dulcimer made.
-They sound great, stay in tune and are durable as well as beautiful.
-As a trained luthier, for most of my life I have heard the folk wisdom that solid wood develops a richer tone over time.
-But I no longer believe it.
-Plywood dulcimers develop a richer tone with playing, too.
-And I think to the same degree.
-It is just one of those mysteries of music, and it is wonderful!
+As a trained luthier, for most of my life I have heard the folk wisdom that solid wood develops a richer tone than plywood over time.
+Not necessarily.
+It depends on how the instrument is played.
+All instruments develop a richer tone over time, but good regular playing helps it develop farther.
+The instrument and player adapt to each other, and good playing helps a plywood instrument, too.